scoir/mobile_exam/Assignment.md

 ### As a User, I can remove dog cards from my collection
 * There is a mechanism to clear all dog cards from my collection
 * I can remove individual dog cards

+### As a Users, I can tap on a dog breed and view a larger version of the dog breed image
+* I can tap anywhere on the dog breed card to initiate the screen transition
+* Screen transitions are performed in a way that is smooth and/or native to the platform